Mirpur Khas: Agriculture

 The district's very fertile land produces wheat, onion, sugarcane, cotton, chillies, and mangoes.
 Irrigation and farming was revitalised after the Jamrao Canal was built in the 1900s.
 Afterwards, the city was able to produce and cycle crops to supply mainly grain, cotton products like fabrics, and sugar from the sugarcane cultivation.
 For a certain period in history, Mirpurkhas enjoyed being the best cotton producer in the country and much of the income of the town came from cotton farming in its heyday.

 Nowadays, however, the area is much known its mango produce.
 The city claims to have 252 different varieties of mangoes, of which the most famous variety is the Sindhri Amb, literally the mango from Sindh.
 The city boasts its mango products at an annual harvest festival showcasing its world-renowned produce.

 Mirpur Khas is positioned atop a fertile land making conditions apt for farming and irrigation.
 Being connected to the Indus via irrigation canals like the Let Wah, Mirpur Khas has gained an advantage in horticulture and farming over the years.
 Bananas are also widely cultivated around the region and also one of the biggest producer of bananas in the country.

 Railway

 Mirpur Khas Railway Station is in middle of city.
 After 40 years a railway link between Pakistan and India is being opened again.
 A broad gauge line has been laid from Mirpurkhas to Khokhrapar, which is the border town from Pakistani Side.
 The new link now connects Karachi (Pakistan) to Jodhpur (India) by the new train service Thar Express.
 In 2005, work started on converting the metre gauge railway line to Khokhrapar to broad gauge.
 Mirpurkhas Railway Station has one of the longest platforms in Pakistan.

+Peoples Bus Service

+On 21 April 2024 Sharjeel Inam Memon inaugurated the Peoples Bus Service in Mirpur Khas.
+In the initial basis the Peoples Bus Service will start from Mirpur Khas Bus Terminal Via Post Office Chowk, Satellite Town, Jarwari Shakh.